fermyon/developer/content/spin/v3/writing-apps.md

 By default, dependencies do not have access to Spin resources that require permission to be given in the manifest - network hosts, key-value stores, SQLite databases, variables, etc.

-If you depend on a component which requires such access, and you trust all the components that you depend on, you can grant them access to the same resources that the 'main' component has by setting the `dependencies_inherit_configuration` flag on the main component:
+If a component has a dependency which requires resource access, you can grant it by setting the `dependencies_inherit_configuration` flag in the Spin component manifest:

 ```toml
 [component.my-app]
 dependencies_inherit_configuration = true
 ```

+This grants _all_ dependencies access to _all_ resources listed in the Spin component manifest.
+You should therefore set this only if you trust _all_ dependencies.

-> Spin does not currently support inheritance on a component-by-component basis.
-If the flag is set, _all_ the dependencies will act with the permissions of the main component.
+> Spin does not currently support inheritance on a dependency-by-dependency or feature-by-feature basis.

 ## Next Steps